 Jessica’s upcoming book, Tweet This!
 Twitter for Business will be released in January 2010.
 You can also visit her website at Blogging4Jobs.com.

 We are down to the final 7 posts which are listed below in no particular order.
 Congratulations to our bloggers!
 To vote for your favorite post, please leave a comment.
 Vote as many times as you like.
 Bloggers, fans, and anyone is encouraged to promote their post using social media campaigns, email blasts, word of mouth, shameless promotion, and bribing family and friends.

-The winner will be announced on Friday, September 11, 2009 after the OKC Tweetup which is September 10, 2009 at the Purple Bar in Bricktown.
+The winner will be announced on Friday, September 11, 2009 after the viagra and female OKC Tweetup which is September 10, 2009 at the Purple Bar in Bricktown.
 Make sure to secure your spot by registering.